bradford-hamilton/Ruby-On-Quails/actioncable/README.md

 Beware that currently, the cable server will _not_ auto-reload any changes in the framework.
 As we've discussed, long-running cable connections mean long-running objects.
 We don't yet have a way of reloading the classes of those objects in a safe manner.
 So when you change your channels, or the model your channels use, you must restart the cable server.

-We'll get all this abstracted properly when the framework is integrated into Rails.
+We'll get all this abstracted properly when the framework is integrated into Quails.

 The WebSocket server doesn't have access to the session, but it has access to the cookies.
 This can be used when you need to handle authentication.
 You can see one way of doing that with Devise in this [article](http://www.rubytutorial.io/actioncable-devise-authentication).

 ## Dependencies

 Action Cable provides a subscription adapter interface to process its pubsub internals.
 By default, asynchronous, inline, PostgreSQL, evented Redis, and non-evented Redis adapters are included.
-The default adapter in new Rails applications is the asynchronous (`async`) adapter.
+The default adapter in new Quails applications is the asynchronous (`async`) adapter.
 To create your own adapter, you can look at `ActionCable::SubscriptionAdapter::Base` for all methods that must be implemented, and any of the adapters included within Action Cable as example implementations.

 The Ruby side of things is built on top of [websocket-driver](https://github.com/faye/websocket-driver-ruby), [nio4r](https://github.com/celluloid/nio4r), and [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).